owncloud-archive/design/desktop/README.md

 # ownCloud desktop client

+## General thoughts

+* We need to optimize for the standard use case: just syncing everything inside the user account on the ownCloud server with an »ownCloud« folder in the user’s home folder on the device.
+  * »clientsync« subfolder needs to be phased out
+  * »sync target« choice also needs to be removed because it’s too unspecific to ownCloud – of course I want to sync with my ownCloud when I installed the client ;)
+* It should be possible to do selective sync, that is only syncing down specific folders from the server, useful for small machines or bad connections.
+Not granular down to the file level though to keep it simple.
+* It should also be possible to sync folders from anywhere on your computer.
+Either by just right-clicking on the folder and choosing »Sync with ownCloud« or by adding it manually in the settings.
+* Small files should be synced first because that’s fast and most likely text with lots of useful content.
+* »mirall« repo name should be changed to »desktop« to clear up confusion when wanting to report issues, contribute, etc.
+* Lots of these points are also valid for the iOS and Android clients

 ## Sync mechanism
 First off we need to define how syncing works, with selective sync and different clients.